 Tobermory offers the perfect weekend away for father and son, an epic mens retreat featuring unforgettable hikes, sweet sailing, on point pub grub and a stellar craft brewery where each days adventures are best washed away with a sud-sloshed cheers.

-Here are 12 Things to Do with Dad in Tobermory:
+Things to Do in Tobermory

 Quaint Meets Comfy at Wireless Bay Cottages